appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/granular-access-control/roles.md

 ### Application resources permissions

-On an application level, here are the permissions that can be assigned to user or a group -
+In Application Resources, here are the permissions that can be assigned to user or a group -

 #### Create

 With this permission, users can create applications, pages, API queries and JS Objects.
-This also automatically enables permission to view, edit, and delete existing pages, API, queries and JS Objects.
 Under Application Resources, you can control the **Create** permission at different hierarchical levels:

 ##### Workspace